If the Universal Clipboard is not working on Mac or iPhone, you can find below the steps to troubleshoot and fix this problem on both devices.

 The “Universal Clipboard” feature in Apple Devices extends this concept further, allowing you to copy and paste content between multiple devices – Mac to iPhone, iPhone to iPad and vice versa.

-Universal Clipboard still appears to be a work in progress and it is not uncommon to find it becoming glitchy or not at all working, even after being properly setup.
+Universal Clipboard still appears to be a work in progress and it is not uncommon to find it running into problems or not at all working, even after being properly setup.

 Before going ahead with troubleshooting steps, make sure that you are aware of the following limitations of the Universal Clipboard feature.